conduitframework/conduit_mqtt_example/README.md

 # ConduitMQTTExample

-Example App that uses [Conduit](https://github.com/conduitframework/conduit) and [ConduitAMQP](https://github.com/conduitframework/conduit_amqp).
+Example App that uses [Conduit](https://github.com/conduitframework/conduit) and [ConduitMQTT](https://github.com/conduitframework/conduit_mqtt).

 ## Running

-You'll need a RabbitMQ running locally.
-This project expects the default RabbitMQ user `guest` with password `guest` and the default port `5672`.
+You'll need an MQTT broker running locally.
+The default port `1883`.
 An easy way to do that is using docker, like so:

 ``` bash
 docker run -p 1883:1883 -e "DOCKER_VERNEMQ_ALLOW_ANONYMOUS=on" -e "DOCKER_VERNEMQ_log.console.level=debug" -it erlio/docker-vernemq:1.5.0